OPLSPotentialBuilder

 Returns:

-Distance beyond which Lennard Jones terms are truncated.
+Distance at which Lennard Jones terms are ignored.

 Return type: